maxgalli/UsefulHEPScripts/flashgg_investigate/README.md

-This folder includes a study performed to investigate the possibility of
+This folder includes useful studies performed to find an optimal structure for the bew flashgg framework.

+## XGBoost -> RDataFrame
-efficiently apply tags and systematics in an RDataFrame analysis flow.
+Here we investigate the possibility of  efficiently apply tags and systematics in an RDataFrame analysis flow.
 The application would be the new flashgg framework.

-The idea consists in train a model with XGBoost for some variables and then
-apply it, in the context of an RDataFrame flow, to a new dataset which has the
+The idea consists in training a model with XGBoost for some variables and then  apply it, in the context of an RDataFrame flow, to a new dataset which has the
 same variables the model was trained with plus two "modified" versions (Up and
 Down, which represent the systematics).